 Economics and economy

-	Materials relating to the state of the U.S. economy, as well as to the academic study of economics.
+Materials relating to the state of the United States economy and international economies, as well as to the academic study of economics.

 Material relating to the subject of education, schools, colleges, universities, and other educational institutions, both public and private.
 Includes educational requirements, standards, training programs, facilities, and staff.
 Includes teachers and students as a group.

 Material pertaining to the research, development, use and control of any source of usable power, such as fossil fuel, electricity, nuclear energy, or solar radiation.

 Material relating to the everyday life, interactions, and relationships of family members.